Aim of the module

 What is the content of the module?

 The module has a CBT based approach.
 It consists of 7 guided sessions and 3 unguided sessions, including the 'Welcome' session.
 Relevant topics are discussed in each session.
 For example: the negative effect of self-focused attention and how externally focused attention can help to diminish anxiety.
 The patient creates a fear hierarchy and learns to face their fears through graded exposure.
 Insight is gained into unhelpful, negative thoughts and these are challenged with a thought record.
-In each session, the patient receives information and examples and he or she gets started with one or more exercise(s).
-At the end of the module, the patient has learned practical skills to cope with their social anxiety.
+In each session, the patient receives information and examples and they get started with one or more exercise(s).

 Which diaries are part of this module?